 There is a small risk of infection at the site of the injection.
 In very rare cases, some people may have an allergic reaction to the injection.

 Most types of contraception are available free in the UK.
-Contraception is free to all women and men through the NHS.
-You can get contraception at:
+Contraception is free to everyone through the NHS.

 Contraception services are free and confidential, including for people under the age of 16.